 6. Connect one end of a ¼ inch Jack to Jack cable to Line Output 3 and the other end to Line Input 1.
 Connect one end of the other ¼ inch Jack to Jack cable to Line Output 4 and the other end to Line Input 2.
 Use the gain dials to set the overall signal going into your VoIP application, ensuring the LED meter does not turn red at all to indicate the input clipping.

 7. In your VoIP application, select your interface in the audio settings*, noting the application may display the input device as Microphone and the output device as Speaker.

 *Please note you can select a different pair of inputs for the input device and use those for the physical loopback instead after following the steps here.

 8. You can now use faders in the Custom Mix for Line Outputs 3-4 to mix the levels of the inputs while you are live on the call.
 For example, if one person or instrument is much louder than another, it can be useful to turn them down using the fader.
 In addition, by selecting the Output your headphones or speakers are connected to and assigning Custom Mix to them in Focusrite Control, you can adjust the volumes separately for what you are hearing, compared to what the VoIP audience is hearing.

-For an alternative guide on how to do this with Scarlett 3rd Gen interfaces, please see this article.
+For a guide on how to do this with Scarlett 3rd Gen interfaces, please see this article.